snipaid-nlg/gptj-model-server/README.md

 MODEL_KEY=Your-Personal-Model-Key
 ```

-You need these keys to hook up the demo frontend with the model.
+You need these keys to hook up the web app with the model.
-To setup the frontend follow the instructions at [web-app](https://github.com/snipaid-nlg/web-app).
+To setup the frontend follow the instructions in the [web-app](https://github.com/snipaid-nlg/web-app) repository.